 Assessment of open science in grant applications

-From 2023, referees will assess applications for Researcher Project and Collaborative and Knowledge-building Project for open science practice.
-Below you will find an explanation for applicants on how to best address these criteria when applying for funding.
+From 2023, open research will be incorporated into the assessment criteria for Researcher Projects and Collaborative and Knowledge-building Projects on open science practice.
+Here we explain how you can best respond to these assessment criteria when applying for funding.

 The criterion states: The extent to which the planned outputs are openly accessible to ensure reusability of the research outputs and enhance reproducibility.

 It is important that you make good plans for how you intend to reuse the research results that emerge in the project.
-In addition, it is important that the research results are easy to validate.
+In addition, it is important that research results are easy to verify, for example by making research data available.

 Examples of open science practices that increase reproducibility and potential reuse of the results include making research data FAIR, early sharing through pre-registration and preprints, open access to software, workflows, tools, etc.